-- 27. The Committee is concerned about access to justice barriers for persons with disabilities, including: - (a) The lack of procedural and age-appropriate accommodations within the justice sector and the costs incurred by persons with disabilities in providing their own accommodations and support to facilitate effective participation in the legal proceedings; - (b) The lack of understanding by legal professionals about access to justice for persons with disabilities; - (c) The lack of accessible judicial facilities, information and communications. - 28.
-The Committee recommends that the State Party, in close consultation with and active involvement of organisations of persons with disabilities, develop a national disability justice strategy to: - (a) Amend the procedural rules in criminal, civil, labour and administrative law to ensure procedural and age-appropriate accommodations are provided to persons with disabilities in all proceedings on a no cost basis; - (b) Ensure appropriate training of those working in the field of administration of justice, including the judiciary, police and prison personnel on Convention standards and principles to ensure access to justice; - (c) Ensure that judicial facilities, information and communications are accessible.
+- 27. The Committee is concerned about barriers to access to justice for persons with disabilities, including: - (a) The lack of procedural and age-appropriate accommodations within the justice sector and the costs incurred by persons with disabilities in providing their own accommodations and support to facilitate effective participation in legal proceedings; - (b) The lack of understanding by legal professionals about access to justice for persons with disabilities; - $(c) \qquad \text{The lack of accessible judicial facilities and information and communications}.$ - 28.
+The Committee recommends that the State party, in close consultation with and with the active involvement of organizations of persons with disabilities, develop a national disability justice strategy: - (a) To amend the procedural rules in criminal, civil, labour and administrative law to ensure that procedural and age-appropriate accommodations are provided to persons with disabilities in all proceedings on a no-cost basis; - (b) To ensure appropriate training for those working in the field of administration of justice, including members of the judiciary, police officers and prison personnel, on Convention standards and principles to ensure access to justice; - $(c) \qquad \text{To ensure that judicial facilities and information and communications are accessible.}$